mdonanalytics/CitiBikeAnalysis/README.md

 The full analysis can be found on Tableau Public here: https://shorturl.at/7RUBk

 High level highlights
+- Subscriber users account for 58% of of total rides

 - Nearly 50% of riders with known gender are male.

 - Generation Alpha accounts for 42% of users.